ruc-practical-ai-fall-2025/development-environment-setup/README.md

 Python is useful for quickly implementing programs and in many cases implementing production systems.
 Like any programming language it has advantages and disadvantages.
 An in depth discussion of programming language design is outside the scope of this tutorial, but at a high level, it is important to understand that Python is an *interpreted* programming language.
 This means that Python code for programs you write is run line-by-line in another computer program (the Python interpreter) which is downloaded for you when you download Python.

-What that means practically is that another program sits between Python code and the actual way the computer executes the instructions provided in a Python program.
+What that means practically is that another program sits between Python code and the way the computer executes the instructions provided in a Python program.
 Python has many incredible features which prevent these extra computations from slowing down program execution.
 Python also manages system memory for the user, which takes this burden off the developer and means it is safer to use than languages like C and C++ with respect to avoiding system memory usage errors.
 Despite its powerful features though, Python is not always as fast or as customizable at the hardware level as a compiled language like C++, which is prepared for execution by a compiler that runs before the program executes rather than interpreted by another layer of software.
 Importantly, a Python program might not always take the same amount of time to run by default, even if running on a fast computer with no other programs competing for the computer's resources.
 This makes Python a less ideal choice for running in real time.

 Many international standards forbid using Python (and many other programming languages) in safety critical systems.
 Simultaneously, many international standards also forbid using C and C++, or some features of those languages, due to memory safety issues.
 Some programming languages, such as Rust, are gaining popularity to address these issues, but these are outside the scope of this tutorial and course.
 Deep discussion of safety standards and the differences between interpreted and compiled languages is further outside the scope of this tutorial, but it is important to remember that interpreted languages like Python are often preferred for offline data analysis (e.g., playing back data from a self-driving car for analysis) while compiled languages are preferred for speed and control of execution (e.g., for running real time in the sensor processing system of a self-driving car).
 Safety critical systems often use specialized languages, or standards compliant subsets of embedded languages, like C. In professional practice, the choice of programming languages to use for each component of a safety-relevant or safety critical system is an important design decisions which must be made judiciously with consideration to applicable standards, laws, customer requirements / approvals, and engineering constraints.